Gonadotropic cell

-1. Introduction

 Gonadotropic cells (also known as gonadotropes, gonadotrophs, delta cells, or delta basophils) are endocrine cells in the anterior pituitary that produce gonadotropins.
 More specifically, gonadotrophs produce and secrete glycoprotein polypeptide hormones, such as the follicle-stimulating hormone (FSH) and luteinizing hormone (LH), which are released due to the positive input of gonadotropin-releasing hormone (GnRH).
 These gonadotropins are essential in the development and maintenance of reproductive function in mammals.
 This control of the reproductive system is coordinated by the electrical activity and signaling pathways of gonadotrophs as well as the tight regulation of gonadotropic cells by both sex steroids and paracrine factors.

-2. Formation and Morphology
+Formation and morphology

 During embryonic development, the anterior and posterior pituitary merge due to regulated cell-to-cell interactions, signaling pathways, and numerous transcription factors.
 Of the pituitary endocrine cells, the gonadotropic cells are the last to form and become functional.
 It has been found through studies with zebrafish that glycoprotein 𝞪-subunit (gpa) and thyroid-stimulating hormone beta (tshb) expressing cells are precursors for gonadotropes and thyrotropes.
 Even further, the genes involved in the final differentiation of these precursors into gonadotropes are sine oculus 1 (six1), eyes absent homolog 1 (eya1), steroidogenic factor 1 (sf1), and paired-like homeodomain 1 (pitx1).